Carotti/vis-tally/README.md

 =======
 # Specification

+## How to use?

+The program can being run using with `dotnet run` plus various arguments in order to test different aspects.

+`dotnet run xrepl` will run a REPL executing ARM instructions and displaying registers, flags and memory.

+`dotnet run prepl` will run a REPL parsing ARM instructions and displaying the output records.

+`dotnet run xlist` will run execute all the instructions in a given list and display the registers, flags and memory.

+`dotnet run vtests` will run the visUAL based tests.

+`dotnet run tests` will run other non-visUAL tests.

+`dotnet run` will parse the input list and display the output records.

 There were three main stages to this project: parsing, execution and testing.
 I had a mix of memory and data processing instructions, which I shall discuss below.

 ## Data Processing Instructions